 You can also define offset for the recording start, relative to the trigger position.
 In this example, we instruct SIGVIEW to start recording 1000 samples before the position where the trigger was detected.
 You can define positive or negative offsets, i.e. start recording before or after the trigger.
 The maximal offset length is limited to the "Block length" number of samples.

 After a trigger is detected in the incoming signal, SIGVIEW will start recording for "Recording length" duration, in this example, 2 seconds.
 You should set this parameter to be bigger than the maximal duration of the event you would like to record.

 The "Re-Arm..." trigger option instructs SIGVIEW to start waiting for a new trigger as soon as one recording has been made.
 After SIGVIEW detects a trigger for the first time and records 2 seconds of a signal, it will automatically open a new data acquisition window with the same settings and will wait for another trigger in it.
 That way, each 2 second recording will remain in a separate window.
 You can define the maximal number of such windows with the "Max Re-Arm count".

 4. As soon as the recording has finished, a new window will open, waiting for a next trigger.
-Please repeat this 5 times to get 5 windows with recordings.
-Your SIGVIEW window should look like this:
+Please repeat this 5 times to get 6 windows with recordings.
+Your SIGVIEW window should look like this after you do it: